 - Keeping order during the trial

 - Announcing and enforcing the courtroom rules

 - Ensuring judges have all necessary files and supplies

 When a jury is sequestered in a hotel, the bailiff is responsible for security.
 They accompany the jurors to restaurants or other areas, ensuring the jurors do not contact other people.

 Bailiffs need to have a minimum of a high school diploma or GED.
 However, the requirements for a bailiff career vary by jurisdiction.

 Some states may require a specific type of formal training.
 However, other states may accept a criminal justice degree or law enforcement degree.
 Generally, you can find specific career requirements from your local sheriff’s department.

 Bailiff Salary and Job Growth

-According to the U.S. Bureau of Labor Statistics Occupational Employment Statistics, the average national annual salary for bailiffs is $51,840.
+According to the 2021 U.S. Bureau of Labor Statistics Occupational Employment Statistics, the median annual salary for bailiffs is $48,320.

-Employment for bailiffs is expected to decline by -7% through 2029, which is slower than average.
+Employment for bailiffs and correctional officers is expected to decline by 7% through 2030, which is slower than average.
 According to the BLS, budget constraints and a predicted downward trend in crime rates will contribute to the slower job growth.